keflavich/despotic/doc/sphinx/cloudfiles.rst

-DESPOTIC cloud files contain descriptions of clouds that can be read by the ``cloud`` or ``zonedcloud`` classes, using either the class constructor or the read method; see :ref:`sec-full` for details.
+DESPOTIC cloud files contain descriptions of clouds that can be read by the ``cloud`` or ``zonedcloud`` classes, using either the class constructor or the read method; see :ref:`sssec-full-cloud` for details.
 This section contains a description of the format for these files.
 It is recommended but not required that cloud files have names that end in the extension ``.desp``.